MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-dapr-content.md

 ### Dataflow

 This solution uses Bicep templates to execute the deployment of the Reddog order management system and its supporting Azure infrastructure.
 The architecture is composed of a single Container Apps environment that hosts 10 .NET Core microservice applications.
-You'll use the .NET Core Dapr SDK to integrate with Azure resources through Pub/Sub and State and Binding building blocks.
+You'll use the .NET Core Dapr SDK to integrate with Azure resources through pub/sub and State and Binding building blocks.
 While Dapr typically provides flexibility around the component implementations, this solution is opinionated.
 The services also make use of KEDA scale rules to allow for scaling based on event triggers and scale to zero scenarios.

 The following list describes each microservice and the Container Apps configuration it deploys with.
 See the [reddog-code repo on GitHub](https://github.com/Azure/reddog-code) to view the code.

-1. Traefik: The basic proxy for routing user requests from the UI to the Accounting and Makeline services for the interactive dashboard.
+1. **Traefik:** The basic proxy for routing user requests from the UI to the accounting and Makeline services for the interactive dashboard.

-2. UI: A dashboard showcasing real-time order and aggregated sales data for the Reddog order management system.
+2. **UI:** A dashboard that shows real-time order and aggregated sales data for the Reddog order management system.

-3. Virtual customer: A *customer simulation* program that simulates customers placing orders via the order service.
+3. **Virtual customer:** A *customer simulation* program that simulates customers placing orders via the order service.

-4. Order service: A CRUD API to place and manage orders.
+4. **Order service:** A CRUD API to place and manage orders.

-5. Accounting service: A service that processes, stores, and aggregates order data.
+5. **Accounting service:** A service that processes, stores, and aggregates order data.
 It transforms customer orders into meaningful sales metrics That are showcased by the UI.

-6. Receipt service: An archival program that generates and stores order receipts for auditing and historical purposes.
+6. **Receipt service:** An archival program that generates and stores order receipts for auditing and historical purposes.

-7. Loyalty service: A service that manages the loyalty program by tracking customer reward points based on order spend.
+7. **Loyalty service:** A service that manages the loyalty program by tracking customer reward points based on order spend.

-8. Makeline service: A service responsible for managing a queue of current orders awaiting fulfillment.
+8. **Makeline service:** A service responsible for managing a queue of current orders awaiting fulfillment.
 It tracks the processing and completion of the orders by the virtual worker service.

-9. Virtual worker: A *worker simulation* program that simulates the completion of customer orders.
+9. **Virtual worker:** A *worker simulation* program that simulates the completion of customer orders.

-10. Bootstrapper (not shown): A service that uses Entity Framework Core to initialize the tables within Azure SQL Database for use with the accounting service.
+10. **Bootstrapper (not shown):** A service that uses Entity Framework Core to initialize the tables within Azure SQL Database for use with the accounting service.

 | Service          | Ingress |  Dapr Components | KEDA Scale Rules |
 |------------------|---------|--------------------|--------------------|